-If you’re going to use this strategy, it’s good to get your meta description as close to the 160-character limit as possible.
-To check and see how it will look on Google, you can use this tool.
+If you’re going to use this strategy, it’s good to get your meta description as close to the rough 155-character limit as possible.

 Now that we have an understanding of meta descriptions, you’re probably wondering: what are the best ways to apply this knowledge to your business?

 First, focus on what would compel a searcher to click on your title tag.
 That requires answering two questions:

 For product pages, the first query has a simple response: you’re offering your product.
 The second will be resolved by the simple fact that you’re the one selling the product.

 Meta descriptions for your home page are a little trickier.
 As we saw in the Death Wish Coffee example, the best thing is to repeatedly emphasize your brand.
 That’s the one thing your whole store offers, and it’s the reason they should buy from you.

 Let readers know what you do, tell them about your unique selling proposition, and convey this information multiple times, because the meta description isn’t a place for subtlety.
 Struggling to come up with an effective meta description for your home page is common, so it’s best to be patient and think hard about your brand.

 If you've been around for awhile, what do returning customers say about your business?
 And if you’re new, what made you think this business would get customers?